Snake worship: Orochi

-The term orochi (大蛇) means literally "giant snake", the well-known example being the Yamata no orochi, the eight-forked giant serpent.
+The term orochi (大蛇) means literally "giant snake", the well-known example being the 八岐の大蛇 (read as yamata no orochi), the eight-forked giant serpent.
 This monster that devoured maidens in Izumo Province was also a deity, and addressed as such by the hero-god Susanoo who defeated the snake.
 (Note: "Thou art an Awful Deity" or kashikoki kami ([可]畏き神).)

 It has been assumed that in more real terms, an annual offering of "human sacrifice" was being made to the serpent deity, a god of field and fertility, bestowing "fertility of crops and the productivity of man and cattle", or in terms of the specific rice crop, orochi was perhaps a "god of the river" which controlled the influx of irrigation water to the rice field.

 Whether "human sacrifice" in this case meant actually putting the maiden to death is a subject of debate and controversy.
 It has been asserted human offerings (to the river god) were nonexistent in Japan, (Note: Even ritual animal sacrifices (cattle) to the god of the river were imported from Korea and China, with the deed of slaughter being conducted by foreigners (toraijin) from these lands.
 It may be noted that Gadeleva's paper remarks on one of Susanoo's antics of skinning a horse (p.
 179), which she connects with a rainmaker ritual (p.
 190), and touches on the theory that Susanoo had a foreigner from Silla (Shiragi), whose name signifies 'shaman' in Old Korean (p.
 168).) or that human offerings to the field deity were never widespread.
 (Note: Kelsey (endnote 21) comments that Takeshi Matsumae whom he consulted thought the practice probably did not exist ((Matsumae 1970)), whereas Takeo Matsumura seems to accept that it did exist ((Matsumura 1955)).
-But cf. Matsumra's hypothesis below.)
+But cf. Matsumura's hypothesis below.)

 In the Yamata-no-orochi episode, mythologist Takeo Matsumura hypothesized that the involved ritual was not an actual homicidal sacrifice of a maiden, but the appointment of a miko shamaness serving the snake deity, which would be a lifelong position.
 He proposed there was an earlier version of the myth, coining the name ogi itsuki kei (招ぎ齋き型), which was later altered to a serpent-slaying form, or taiji kei (退治型).
 (Note: Matsumae (1970) writing later uses the phraseology kamiogi kei (神招ぎ型).)

 Cambodia

 Serpents, or nāgas, play a particularly important role in Cambodian mythology.
 A well-known story explains the emergence of the Khmer people from the union of Indian and indigenous elements, the latter being represented as nāgas.
-According to the story, an Indian merchant named Kaundinya came to Cambodia, which at the time was under the dominion of the naga king.
-The naga princess Soma sallied forth to fight against the invader but was defeated.
+According to the story, an Indian merchant named Kaundinya came to Cambodia, which at the time was under the dominion of the nāga king.
+The nāga princess Soma sallied forth to fight against the invader but was defeated.
 Presented with the option of marrying the victorious Kaundinya, Soma readily agreed to do so, and together they ruled the land.
 The Khmer people are their descendants.